 My name is Jono Dunnett.
-I'm 41 years old, and have been windsurfing since aged 10.
+I was born in 1974, and have been windsurfing since aged 10.
 Before that I sailed a Topper dinghy, starting out at the still excellent Gunfleet Sailing Club on the Essex coast.
 A highlight of these early years was sailing out with my brother Gregg to the Gunfleet Sands, about 8 miles offshore.

 I started sailing raceboards as a teenager when I would hitch a ride with my good friend Clyde in his parents' campervan, travelling the country most weekends to sail at local and national raceboard events, which were well attended at the time.
 Clyde and I did OK, and I once scraped into the GB team for a world championships event.
 I also won the Round Mersea Island windsurfing race one year.

 Post university I went out to Minorca to work as a windsurfing instructor at Minorca Sailing, and stayed there for the next 15 years.
 Minorca is about the size of the Isle of Wight and it didn't take me too long to complete a one day windsurfing circumnavigation of the island (I am still the only person to have achieved this).